-Prior to its emergence from bankruptcy on September 21, 2020, Windstream was a publicly traded company and was subject to the periodic filing requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Prior to its emergence from bankruptcy on September 21, 2020, Windstream was a publicly traded company subject to the periodic filing requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Windstream's historic filings through their quarter ended June 30, 2020 can be found at www.sec.gov.
-On September 22, 2020, Windstream filed a Form 15 to terminate all filing obligations under Section 12(g) and 15(d) under the Exchange Act.
-Windstream has posted certain information regarding its fourth quarter and full year 2020 results on the investor relations page of its website, which can be found at https://investor.windstream.com.
-Neither Windstream filings nor the information available on the investor page of its website are incorporated by reference in the Annual Report on Form 10-K.
+On September 22, 2020, Windstream filed a Form 15 to terminate all filing obligations under Sections 12(g) and 15(d) under the Exchange Act.
+Windstream's filings are not incorporated by reference in this Annual Report on Form 10-K.